swisstopo/swissgeol-boreholes-dataextraction/README.md

 ```bash
 docker build --platform linux/amd64 -t borehole-api:test .
 ```

+If docker is not setup yet, you might need to first use `docker login -u <username>` to login to your docker account.

 This command will build the Docker image with the tag `borehole-api`.